raymondmt21/Website-optimization-overview/README.md

 **Chaos Unleashed** | Proprietary tooling (overview only; source code is private)

-Tools and techniques for cutting Core Web Vitals on an e-commerce storefront, plus the measurement discipline to prove the gains are real.
-Built during an engagement that took a heavy storefront from a mobile load time of roughly 21 seconds down to roughly 4 seconds.
+Tools and techniques for cutting Core Web Vitals on any website, plus the measurement discipline to prove the gains are real.
+The techniques are page-agnostic and apply to any site with a heavy front end; they were first built and proven on a content-heavy commercial site, taking its mobile load time from roughly 21 seconds down to roughly 4 seconds.

 ## The problem

-A slow storefront costs conversions, and the usual "fixes" often just game the synthetic score without making the site genuinely faster for real shoppers.
-The brief here was
-explicit: improve *real-world* speed, not the number on a report.
+A slow site costs engagement, conversions, and search ranking, and the usual "fixes" often just game the synthetic score without making the site genuinely faster for real users.
+The brief here was explicit: improve *real-world* speed, not the number on a report.

 ## What this toolkit does